 So making sure your peony plants get at least 6 hours of direct sun will help, although it is always good to have these flowers placed in direct sunlight and have full sun throughout the day.

-Without enough sun there is also an increased chance of your plants getting infested with some kind of fungal infection or disease.
+Without enough sun there is also an increased chance of your plants getting infested with some kind of fungal disease or infection.

 What type of soil is best for peonies?